underscoreio/numeric-vc/README.md

 ## Usage

-TODO
+Yeah, so I've not published this yet.
+If you want me to, raise an issue.

+Otherwise, copy the source file (_numeric.scala_) and depend on shapeless (see _project/Dependencies.scala_).

 ## Mission Statement

-Provide basic numeric capabilities for value classes.
+Provide core numeric capabilities for value classes.
-This is not a units library.
+This is not a units library and nor is it a maths library.